jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Space travel is a significant step for humanity.
 It means better satellites, worldwide internet accessibility, and ensuring intelligent life doesn't put all its eggs in one earthly basket.
 All possible _if_ we can build an affordable and reusable rocket.

-Left/Right political culture was unable to explore space.
+Left/Right political culture was unable to meet the challenge.
 They can gossip about speeches, but rocket science doesn't fit into soundbites.
 It was new companies like SpaceX and Blue Origin (funded by a few protagonists) who answered the call.
 They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper.
 The protagonists even learned to land their rockets to be reused!
 Think how cool that is.
 But many people, especially Left/Right politicians, still didn't care.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GaseousAgreeableEarthworm' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _This was when SpaceX landed its first rocket.
 Enable the sound to really get a feel on how important this event was; a significant step for the Internet Age in our real-life game of civilization.
 And, did you notice how happy those people were._

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
 Today Left/Right politics obsesses over tax cuts, health insurance plans, pages of government regulations, and endless media soundbites because their philosophy says these are society's only levers of power.
-New and super-powerful technologies like SpaceX are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.
+New and super-powerful technologies like landing rockets are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.

 That's the power of philosophy.
 It tells people which tools are important, and which should be ignored.
 Today, Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
-Up and down our economy, we use Industrial Age heavy management practices when mass-collaboration is far better.
+Up and down our economy, we emphasize mass-production and heavy management practices when mass-collaboration is far better.
 The lesson is, once we believe in a new philosophy that embraces the Internet Age, we'll control our society's true levers of power, and soar to the stars.

 ![old philosophy in a new world](/img\diagrams\techvolution-missing-the-boat.png) _Here’s when SpaceX landed its first and second rockets.
 At the exact same time, ideologue Bernie Sanders was ranting about regulation battles with Wall Street.
-He should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
+I happened to be following him, so I don't mean to pick on him, but he should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
 The middle-class needs to stop putting their faith in old philosophies and instead become player gods with the amazing new tools digital protagonists are giving us today.
 Like we followed Galileo generations ago._

 ## Techvolution is a Fight as Natural as Evolution